 Last week, the Library of Congress added the 2020 National Book Festival videos to its website.
 You can peruse them all here.
 The one I’ve selected for today’s Video Friday is a four-minute clip showing Librarian of Congress Carla Hayden announcing

 Library of Congress

-	Washington, D.C. -- Librarian of Congress Carla Hayden announced today that Richard Ford, author of

-	Independence Day – the first novel to win both the Pulitzer Prize and the PEN/Faulkner Award – will

-	receive the Library of Congress Prize for American Fiction during the 2019 Library of Congress

-	National Book Festival on Aug.
-31.
+Washington, D.C. — Librarian of Congress Carla Hayden announced that Colson Whitehead, author of the Pulitzer Prize-winning novels “The Nickel Boys” and “The Underground Railroad,” will receive the Library of Congress Prize for American Fiction during the 2020 Library of Congress National Book Festival on Sept.
+25-27.

 Whitehead, 50, is the youngest person to receive the Library’s